codefinity/oeuvre/README.md

 		|TenantId				|FirstName			|LastName		|EMail					|Password		|MobileNoCountryCode	|MobileNumber	|
 		|47d60457-5a80-4c83-96b6-890a5e5e4d22	|Mary				|Carpenter		|Mary@TheCarpenters.com	|topoftheworld	|+1						|4387790052		|
 	Then I should be a Registrant on Oeuvre
-	And I should receive a registration EMail containing an email verification link account And my User confirmation should be pending
+	And I should again receive a registration EMail containing an email verification link account And my User confirmation should be pending

 #FREG-S3